LAKERS TOGETHER: Find out information about COVID-19

 The Padnos International Center takes student safety very seriously, and strongly advises students to fully inform themselves on the safety, crime, health and other risks of their intended destination well before they finalize plans to travel.
 We emphasize the educational aspect of international study, which includes the research of a destination ahead of time.
 We also believe that some individuals are better equipped than others to handle particular risks and destinations, which may be tied to language proficiency, travel experience, and other factors.

-Risk management decisions are part of the administrative review and approval of all study abroad applications.
+Risk management decisions are part of the administrative review and approval of all study abroad or group program applications.
 Students may not be accepted for study in a particular program or location, because of concerns related to that destination.
 Health and safety conditions may change after a student has already been accepted which may also prompt a re-evaluation of the program or location.
-As a rule, applications to countries that are Level 3 or Level 4 are less likely to be accepted.
-Similarly, particular programs, cities, or regions in Level 2 or even Level 1 nations may not be approved for a range of reasons.
+As a rule, applications to countries that are designated as a Level 3 or Level 4 by the US State Department and CDC are considered "high risk" and will be less likely to be accepted.
+Similarly, particular programs, cities, or regions in Level 2 or even Level 1 nations may not be approved for a range of reasons such as: widespread civil unrest, widespread disease or uncontrolled outbreaks of contagious or infectious disease, significant terrorist activity, major natural disaster, just to give a few examples.
+The Padnos International Center will inform group leaders, or individual participants of the travel appeal process should conditions exist that trigger a safety and security review by the International Risk Assessment Committee.

 US State Dept. Travel Advisories